NCERT Solutions Class 8 Science Chapter 17 – Free PDF Download

-Jupiter is the largest planet in the solar system.
+Jupiter is the largest planet of the solar system.

-The group of stars that forms a recognizable pattern in the sky is known as constellation.
+The group of stars that forms a recognisable pattern in the sky is known as a constellation.

 a) Orion seems to be like a hunter.
-The three bright stars appear in the belt, while five bright stars are arranged in the form of a quadrilateral.
+The three bright stars appear in the belt, while four bright stars are arranged in the form of a quadrilateral.

 b) Ursa Major seems to be like a big dipper.
 There are four stars in the bowl of the dipper and three bright stars in the handle.

-Name the two objects other than planets, which are members of the solar system?
+11. Name two objects other than planets which are members of the solar system.

-The Asteroids are the collection of a huge number of small objects; gasses and dust are revolving around the sun.
-Between the orbits of Mars and Jupiter, they occupy the large gap.
-These are not planets.
-They are the celestial bodies and are known as Asteroids.
+Asteroids are a collection of a huge number of small objects, gases, and dust revolving around the sun.
+Between the orbits of Mars and Jupiter, they occupy a large gap.
+These are not planets; they are celestial bodies.

-For locating, the pole stars in the sky, first the big dropper or the Ursa Major constellation must be found out.
-The bowl of the big dipper consists of the four bright stars.
+For locating the pole stars in the sky, first, the big dipper, or the Ursa Major constellation, must be found.
+The bowl of the big dipper consists of four bright stars.

 Imagine the two stars at the end of this bowl.
 Then make an imaginary straight line towards the northern direction connecting these two stars.

-Do you think that all the stars in the sky moves?
+13. Do all the stars in the sky move?
 Explain.

-Why is the distance between the stars expressed in light years?
-Clearly, elaborate the statement that “the star is eight light years away from the Earth.”
+14. Why is the distance between stars expressed in light-years?
+What do you understand by the statement that a star is eight light-years away from the Earth?

-The distance of the star from the earth and the distance between the stars are very huge.
-It is troublesome to express these distance in kilometer (km).
-Therefore, these huge distances are expressed in light years.
-One light year is equal to the distance traveled by the light in one single year.
-One light year is equal to 9.46 x 1012 km.
+The distance between the star from the earth and the distance between the stars is huge.
+It is troublesome to express this distance in kilometres (km).
+Therefore, these huge distances are expressed in light-years.
+One light-year is equal to the distance travelled by light in one single year.
+One light-year is equal to 9.46 x 1012 km.

-A distance of the star from the Earth is eight light year.
-This means the distance between them is equal to the distance traveled by the light in eight years, i.e. distance of the star is 8 x (9.6 x 1012) = 7.6 x 1013 km away from Earth.
+The distance of the star from the Earth is eight light years.
+This means the distance between them is equal to the distance travelled by the light in eight years, i.e., the distance of the star is 8 x (9.6 x 1012) = 7.6 x 1013 km away from Earth.

-The radius of Jupiter is 11 times bigger than the Earth.
+15. The radius of Jupiter is 11 times the radius of the Earth.
 Calculate the ratio of the volumes of Jupiter and the Earth.
-So, how many Earth can fit the Jupiter?
+How many Earths can Jupiter accommodate?

-Let us consider Jupiter and Earth are two spheres with radii R and R’ respectively.
-Given in the question that radius of Jupiter is 11 times the radius of the Earth.
+Let us consider Jupiter and Earth are two spheres with radii R and R,’ respectively.
+Given in the question that the radius of Jupiter is 11 times the radius of the Earth.

 So, R’= 11R

-Volume of sphere of radius r is given as =
+Volume of the sphere of radius r is given as = 4⁄3πr3

 Therefore, this ratio suggests that Jupiter can fit 1331 number of Earth in it.

-Vikram has made the diagram of the solar system.
-Do you think the diagram he had made is correct?
+16. Boojho made the following sketch (Fig. 17.29) of the solar system.
+Is the sketch correct?
 If not, correct it.

-No, the diagram made by the Vikram is not correct, because in the solar system the planets sequence of their distance from the sun is like; Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, and Neptune.
-The mistake he had done is he changes the positions of the planets Venus, Mars, Neptune and Uranus.
-Besides this, he had shown in the diagram that the Asteroids belt in the gap between the orbits of Saturn and Jupiter.
+No, the diagram made by Boojho is not correct because, in the solar system, the sequence of the planets of their distance from the sun is like Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, and Neptune.
+Here. he had changed the positions of the planets Venus, Mars, Neptune and Uranus.
+Besides this, in the diagram, he showed the Asteroids belt between the orbits of Saturn and Jupiter.
 This is incorrect.
 The Asteroids belt is located in the middle of the orbits of Jupiter and Mars.
-The correct diagram of the solar system is given below:
+The correct diagram of the solar system is given below.